 - inappropriate behaviors,

-- lack of judgment,
+- poor judgment,

-- neglect of personal hygiene and care,
+- neglect of hygiene and personal care,

-- rigidity in behaviors,
+- rigidity in their behaviors,

 - irritability.

-- Non-fluent progressive aphasia: The symptoms of this variant include:
+- Nonfluent progressive aphasia: Its symptoms include:

 - inappropriate use of verb tenses,